Welcome to Wild Minds

 Who We Support

-We welcome young people with a wide range of additional needs, including:
+We support young people with a wide range of additional needs, including:

 Non-School Alternative Provision Context